 The RIA team analysed the demand for domestic workers.
 Announced vacancies on the three domestic workers employment agencies’ Facebook pages for the last year (July 15, 2020- July 15, 2019) were collected and analysed.
 After sorting and cleaning the initial data (around 1050 observations) 894 observations were left.

 The figure 7 shows the distribution of average working hours per month among the different types of occupations.
 It is clear that this distribution is formed from the offered working time and not the actual one.
 In order to analyse the actual working time per occupation, we need a further analysis of the labour supply side.
 As one can see from the histogram, on average, the drivers are offered the highest working hours among the given occupations.
-Together with the drivers, the only category which works more than 200 hours per month on average, is the “nanny + helps”.
+Together with the drivers, the only category which works more than 200 hours per month on average, is the “nanny + help”.
 Compared to caretakers and helps, nannies work 12 and 29 hours more per month, respectively.
 Cooks and cleaners are asked to guarantee a smaller number of working hours due to the specific job they perform.
 While children and elderly need almost constant care, it is quite hard to imagine that cooking and cleaning a house requires working 8 hours per day.

 Figure 7.
 Average working hours per month